 There is stubborn dirt under my arms and on my neck.
 I take baths regularly and scrub these areas, but it won't come off and I'm really getting freaked out because I don't know if I have a disease or something.
 I'm a little overweight and I don't know if that has anything to do with it.
 Any help on how to get it off?

 Lots of people who get AN don't have any other health issues.
-But AN can be a sign that someone may be at risk for other medical conditions (like diabetes).
+But it can be a sign that someone may be at risk for other medical conditions (like diabetes).
+Or it can show up because of medicine someone is taking.
 So it's a good idea to get checked out by a doctor.

 If it turns out you do have AN, try not to freak out.
 AN is not a problem on its own, and it's not contagious.
 In fact, if AN isn't connected to a medical problem, there's no need to treat it.